 Hollandale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hollandale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hollandale who work in office and administrative support (17.14%), teaching (8.76%), and management occupations (8.38%).
+There are especially a lot of people living in Hollandale who work in office and administrative support (19.50%), sales jobs (10.24%), and teaching (9.27%).

 As is often the case in a small city, Hollandale doesn't have a public transportation system that people use for their commute.

-In terms of college education, the citizens of Hollandale rank slightly lower than the national average.
-16.48% of adults 25 and older in Hollandale have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Hollandale is nearly on par with the US average for all cities of 21.84%: 18.41% of adults 25 and older in Hollandale have a bachelor's degree or advanced degree.

 Hollandale is a somewhat ethnically-diverse city.
 The people who call Hollandale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hollandale residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Hollandale include English, African, Scots-Irish, and German.
+Important ancestries of people in Hollandale include English, German, Italian, and African.